Christian nationalism can no longer be ignored. Roy Moore’s win proves it.

 Judges on the 2nd U.S. Circuit Court of Appeals focused their questions on whether discrimination against gay workers is a form of unlawful sex bias under Title VII of the Civil Rights Act of 1964.
 That law bans discrimination based on workers’ sex, race, religion and other traits.

 Justice Department lawyer Hashim Mooppan told the court that Congress never intended for that law to protect gay workers against bias.
-And in recent years, he said, lawmakers have repeatedly declined to pass […]
+And in recent years, he said, lawmakers have repeatedly declined to pass bills […]

 Read the Full Article